Where the deceased does not leave a valid will

 Order 7.01 provides that a guarantee under section 57 of the A&P Act is not required except where it is proposed to grant administration:

-- to a The person or organisation to whom a debtor owes a debt. of the deceased or the legal representative of such a creditor;
+- to a creditor of the deceased or the legal representative of such a creditor;

 - to a person having no immediate beneficial interest in the deceased’s estate;